matt-j-m/grav-plugin-aura-authors/README.md

+# Project Ownership

+🚀 **Looking for Maintainers**

+This project is currently seeking new maintainers to take over development and support.
+If you're interested or have questions, please open an issue to discuss further.

+---

 # Aura Authors Plugin

 The **Aura Authors** Plugin for [Grav CMS](https://github.com/getgrav/grav) enables you to store author bios in a centrally managed repository and have them displayed across various pages of your site.